croessner/geoip-policyd/README.md

   -g  --geoip-path                    Full path to the GeoIP database file.
 Default: /usr/share/GeoIP/GeoLite2-City.mmdb
       --max-countries                 Maximum number of countries before rejecting e-mails.
 Default: 3 --max-ips                       Maximum number of IP addresses before rejecting e-mails.
-Default: 10 -w  --whitelist-path                Whitelist with different IP and country limits.
+Default: 10 --blocked-no-expire             Do not expire senders from Redis, if they were blocked in the past: Default false -w  --whitelist-path                Whitelist with different IP and country limits.
 Default:
       --use-ldap                      Enable LDAP support.
 Default: false
       --ldap-server-uri               Server URI.
 Specify multiple times, if you need more than one server.
 Default: [ldap://127.0.0.1:389/]